duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 He was ready to roar against the world once more.

 But she was not.
 The princess had given everything she had.
-She had fought alongside him, carried him through his darkest days, and held on for as long as she could.
+She had fought alongside him, carried him through his darkest days, and held on for as long as she could. \
-Her brave and kind heart, which had once leapt forward to touch him, now made another hard decision. \
-She was exhausted.
+But she was then exhausted.
 [Lonely](https://youtu.be/NbF1vhBppKQ?si=TIVcq8uLMkD2zc9U).
 Hurt. \
+Her brave and kind heart, which had once leapt forward to touch him, now made another hard decision. \
 And so, with tears in her eyes, the princess chose to leave.

 ---